SaadMukhtar/DriveTest-Bot-Web-App/README.md

 # DriveTest Booking Bot Web App
-DriveTest Bot alerts user whenever a driver's test spot open up.
+DriveTest Bot alerts users whenever a driver's test spot open up.

 It uses Flask and Heroku to deploy the backend, as well as HTML/CSS/JavaScript/Bootstrap for frontend.
 This was used to book my very own G licence driver's test!